Throwing Vines at the Wall: Structure Learning via Random Search: Background

 Mathematically, a copula is a multivariate distribution with standard uniform margins.
-From \citet{sklar1959}, a random vector $\bX \in \R^d$ has joint distribution $F$ with univariate marginal distributions $F_{1}, \dots, F_d$, if and only if there exists a copula $C$ such that
+From \citet{sklar1959}, a random vector $\bX \in \R^d$ has joint distribution $F$ with univariate marginal distributions $F_{1}, \dots, F_d$, if and only if there exists a copula $C$ such that, for each $x\in\R^d$,

 which is unique if the margins are continuous.
 Taking partial derivatives on both sides of this equation, the joint density is the product of marginal densities $f_j = \partial F_j / \partial x_j$ and the \emph{copula density} $c = \partial^d C/\partial u_1 \cdots \partial u_d$: